AvivMark/maven-hello-world/readme.md

 # Maven Hello World Project
 Java simple app that writes "hello world! from Aviv"

-### to run the App
-to run the app use the commands:
-> docker pull aviv27400/maven-hello-world
->
+### Docker images
+Docker images are available on Docker Hub.
+You can launch an maven-hello-world container for trying it out with
-> docker run aviv27400/maven-hello-world
+> docker run aviv27400/maven-hello-world:1.0.1